 Research

+My research interests include Human-Computer Interaction, Human-Robot Interaction, and video games.
 My master's thesis explores the effects of gender and gender-based stereotyping in interactions with a voice agent running coach.
 My undergraduate research investigated how neurotic robot personalities and fictional robot backstories can be used in interactions with social robots.
-I have also contributed to research on the use of Capability Sensitive Design to improve well-being during a life transition.

 Publications

 Nabil Bin Hannan, Casey O'Neill, Anthony Maocheia-Ricci and Edith Law.
 2025.
 LTJ: A Capability-based Digital Journaling Tool to Support Well-being of Newcomers in Life Transition.
 In CSCW 2025.
-Google Scholar
+DOI: 10.1145/3757491

 Toushal Sewruttun, Casey O'Neill, Edith Law, and Daniel J. Rea.
 2025.
 "Help Me, I'm Feeling Down!" - Neurotic Robots Increase Bystander Engagement.
 In RO-MAN 2025.
+DOI: 10.1109/RO-MAN63969.2025.11217779

 Coursework